 University of Delaware

-Karin is an Assistant professor at the Department of Physical Therapy, University of Delaware, Newark, DE USA.
+Karin is an associate professor at the Department of Physical Therapy, University of Delaware, Newark, DE USA.
 At University of Delaware she runs the Tendon research lab together with colleagues from mechanical and biomedical engineering.
 The Tendon Research Group at University of Delaware is an interdisciplinary group working to advance understanding of tendon injuries and repair so that tailored treatments can be developed.
 She received her bachelor’s degree in physical therapy from Boston University, Boston, USA and her PhD in Orthopaedics from University of Gothenburg.
 Karin has been a clinician, researcher, and educator in the U.S. and Sweden.
 She has been a practicing physical therapist for over 25 years, mainly in orthopaedics and sports medicine.
 Her research focuses on tendon injuries, especially the clinical aspects of treatment, and evaluation.
 Her research approach is to evaluate tendon health and recovery by quantifying tendon composition, structure, and mechanical properties, as well as patients’ impairments and symptoms.
 The focus is on how to prescribe exercise and physical activity as treatment in patients with painful Achilles tendinopathy and complete Achilles tendon ruptures.
 Her research is funded by the NIH, Foundation for Physical Therapy, Swedish Research Council for Sport Science, and Swedish Research Council.
 She has published 60+ articles in peer-reviewed journals, has written several book chapters and has presented nationally and internationally.
 She is also an Editor for Journal of Orthopaedic and Sports Physical Therapy.